Nodal auxiliary a posteriori error estimates: Introduction

 Adaptive mesh refinement is an indispensable component in the design of competitive numerical models, as it can resolve singularities and sharp gradients in the solution and often can provide optimal discretizations with respect to computational complexity and accuracy.
 Adaptivity is a broad and sophisticated research area that involves many technical ingredients.
 In this paper we focus on a posteriori error estimates, the building block of adaptive mesh refinement and error control.

-Our objective is on deriving a posteriori error estimators by relating the error control in adaptive methods to operator preconditioning techniques \cite{dryja-widlund,griebel-oswald,widlund-book,xu-siam-review,xz-jams}.
+Our objective is on deriving a posteriori error estimators by relating the error control in adaptive methods to operator preconditioning techniques (cf.~\cite{GriebelOswald1995,ToselliWidlund2005,Xu1992,XuZikatanov2002}) for iterative methods.
 This leads to simple and transparent analysis and to new a posteriori error estimation techniques.
-We choose to work within the Finite Element Exterior Calculus (FEEC)~\cite{AFW2006,AFW2010,Hip1999}, because it is a general framework which allows for clear and concise presentation of the results.
+We choose to work within the Finite Element Exterior Calculus (FEEC)~\cite{ArnoldFalkWinther2006,ArnoldFalkWinther2010,Hiptmair1999MCOM}, because it is a general framework which allows for clear and concise presentation of the results.

-For stationary problems, adaptive finite element methods (AFEMs) is a quite mature field, and we refer to the classical texts in adaptivity~\cite{AO2000,bank-acta,BS2001,NSV2009,Repin2008,Verfurth2013} for basic techniques and references.
-A posteriori error analysis of $H(\operatorname{curl})$ and $H(\operatorname{div})$, and in general $H(d)$, problems, where $d$ is an exterior derivative, has been a topic of intensive research in the last two decades.
+For stationary problems, adaptive finite element methods (AFEMs) is a quite mature field, and we refer to the classical texts in adaptivity~\cite{AinsworthOden2000,Bank1996,BabuskaStrouboulis2001,NochettoSiebertVeeser2009,Repin2008,Verfurth2013} for basic techniques and references.
+A posteriori error analysis of $H(\operatorname{curl})$ and $H(\operatorname{div})$, and in general $H({\rm d})$ problems, where ${\rm d}$ is an exterior derivative, has been a topic of intensive research in the last two decades.
 Related to our work is \cite{BHHW2000}, where a posteriori error estimate for an eddy current curl-curl problem is proposed.
 The main tool there is a Helmholtz decomposition and the resulting estimator hinges on material parameters and convexity of the physical domain.
 An improved analysis of this estimator is presented in~\cite{Schoberl2008}, which shows parameter-independent reliability of that estimator on Lipschitz domains with the help of local regular decomposition and regularized interpolation commuting with the gradient, curl and divergence.
-These works were further generalized using the FEEC language on de Rham complexes \cite{DH2014}.
-In this work, new estimators controlling the error of Hodge Laplacian in the mixed variational norm are derived based on global regular decomposition and commuting interpolation.
-Later several error estimators for decoupled errors of the discrete Hodge Laplacian could be found in \cite{CW2017,YL2019}.
+These works were further generalized on de Rham complexes \cite{DemlowHirani2014} in FEEC, where new estimators controlling the error of discrete Hodge Laplacian are derived based on global regular decomposition and commuting interpolation.
+Later several error estimators for decoupled errors of the discrete Hodge Laplacian could be found in \cite{ChenWu2017,Li2019SINUM}.